Introduction – What is Digital Marketing

 Digital Marketing Misconceptions

+If you want to learn completely about digital marketing, you should know the misconceptions as well.
 Although digital marketing is a pivotal part of the industry now, it is not without misconceptions and myths.
 Some of the most common misconceptions in digital marketing are:

 - Digital marketing is irrelevant for small businesses – Digital marketing is nothing but a way to interact and communicate with your target customers via online and digital platforms.
 It has little to do with the size of your business.